 Oestrogen Dominance/Oestrogen Sensitivity

 Over time we have treated women going through menopause, we have seen a significant increase in women presenting with severe symptoms of oestrogen overload.
 These symptoms include fluid retention, weight gain, headaches, breast tenderness, irritability and "night time" overheating.
 Often these symptoms are cyclical even in the absence of menstrual periods.
-If these women receive oestrogen, their symptoms often get worse.
-If they are given daily progesterone, they feel good for part of a cycle but not so good for the rest of the cycle.

 Dr Gary Aaron

 We have been able to identify two types of headaches.
 We refer to them as "oestrogen build up headaches" and "oestrogen drop off headaches".
 By asking the patient to keep a headache or migraine calendar we can often show the close relationship between the headaches and the hormonal changes.